dustinpfister/blog_posts/_posts/threejs-points-material.md

 ## 3 - Conclusion

 So the points material is an interesting alternative to the typical basic or standard material that I often use in my basic project examples that I have made thus far with working with the typical Mesh rather than points class.
 There should be at least one such option when it comes to just having a way to see the location of points in a geometry, and the points material seems to work fine when it comes to this.
-However there are a number of draw backs from using the Points class, and I think that I often will want to use a  mesh instance even in situations in which I am interested in the points.
+However there are a number of draw backs from using the Points class, and I think that I often will want to use a  mesh instance even in situations in which I am interested in the points, by using a geometry positions attribute as a way to set position values for a collection of mesh objects.